matthewlucock/atom-really-black-ui/README.md

 Pure is ready for prime-time, but there's bound to be issues that need addressing, and I definitely wouldn't call it finished.
 If you spot something wrong or you have ideas, feel free to create an issue on GitHub.

+Install Pure in Atom's settings or run `apm i pure-ui`.

 ## The run-down

 - 👀 **Ultra-minimalist.
 Like, really ultra-minimalist** — Pure completely strips Atom back to reveal its elegant, gorgeous heart.
 It's just you and your code.
 This in Atom in its purest form.